matsn0w/IIS-EmergencyLS-ELS-FiveM/README.md

 * Added new documentation
 * VCF: Added `AllowUse` flag to enable or disable the main horn
 * VCF: Added `SoundSet` flag to specify a custom sound for the main horn
+* VCF: It's no longer needed to specify flash numbers within a pattern (Flash01, Flash02, etc. can now be Flash Flash Flash!)
 * Added `/extra <extra>` command to quickly toggle a vehicle extra
 * Fixed `AllowEnvLight` setting not doing anything
 * Fixed `AudioString` on MainHorn not doing anything